 By situating these individual stories into a socio-political context, this work poses the question: to what extent is the German past really past?

-This outdoor exhibition was initiated by the Buchenwald and Mittelbau-Dora Memorials Foundation.
+This travelling outdoor exhibition was initiated by the Buchenwald and Mittelbau-Dora Memorials Foundation.
 It was realised on the 76th anniversary of the liberation of the Buchenwald and Mittelbau-Dora concentration camps, in cooperation with Exit-Germany.
+It was first presented from 8 April to 16 May 2021 on Stéphane-Hessel-Platz in Weimar.